 The RCRSPW initiates and supports high-quality research of national and international standing.
 We use contemporary methodologies to explore new and emerging topics within psychotherapy and psychology.

 About the RCRSPW Research Centre

-The Centre has an outstanding reputation for existential and phenomenological research in psychotherapy and psychology, supporting the masters' and doctorate programmes offered by Regent’s School of Psychotherapy & Psychology (RSPP).
+The Centre has an outstanding reputation for integrative, pluralistic and phenomenological research in psychotherapy and psychology, supporting the masters' and doctorate programmes offered by Regent’s School of Psychotherapy & Psychology (RSPP).

 The Centre’s fundamental mission is on relational processes and interventions that support psychological wellbeing and enhance psychological/therapeutic knowledge and practice.

 The Centre aims to be an internationally recognised hub for research activity into therapeutic and psychological relational processes.

 The Centre promotes a non-doctrinaire, integrative attitude to psychotherapy and counselling psychology research using critical theory, philosophical reflection and reflexive clinical practice.

 By bringing together a range of theoretical approaches, staff expose students to difference in conceptualisation, epistemological traditions and philosophical principles, enabling the development of an open, reflexive attitude to research and practice.